PranavRao25/OS/OS.md

 In the simple implementation, we had made the OS wait for Message Queues, or Disk Queues.
 This is done by saving the process context and blocking it Better than this, we allow threads to run inside the OS Address Space, which will do all of the processing and interrupt handling.
-Each Process is given its own Per-Process System stack which will store the context (save area) for each interrupt, and its kernel threads refer to the top of the stack (latest context)
+So we will make one kernel thread for disk/message service for a particular process, which will wait while other threads run Each Process is given its own Per-Process System/Kernel stack which will store the context (save area) for each interrupt, and its kernel threads refer to the top of the stack (latest context)
-Each User process will also have its own set of kernel processes Each new save area will be linked to the previous save area.
+The save area will store the registers (ia,psw,arguments,etc) We will have a thread for each save area, so this will help in restoring the kernel thread to running Each User process will also have its own set of kernel processes Each new save area will be linked to the previous save area. (by linking we have ensured a line of control, and a parent-child relationship between threads)
 This speeds up the procedure.
 Each save area will have its first word as a pointer to the previous save area Each process will a counter as inSystem which will count two things: